michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 ### Overview over endpoints

-Here is an overview over the most important endpoints.
+Here is an overview of the most important endpoints.
 We chose a lot of GET-endpoints because we only wanted to send the specific values required in a method, rather than storing a core object in the frontend.
-In hindsight this is less efficient and not that user-friendly if the client has bad internet.
+In hindsight, this is less efficient and not user-friendly if the client has bad internet.
 A better solution would be to define Data Transfer Objects.

 Instead of writing the methods, we choose to look at what happens at the endpoints at each request.